ua-snap/geospatial-vector-veracity/vector_data/polygon/CONTENTS.md

 ### `fire`
 Management zones (which agency / office is repsonible for wildfire).
 These are not physical data.

+### `first_nations`
+First Nations.
+The geographic extent is Yukon and the CRS is WGS84.
+An appropriate projection is Yukon Albers EPSG 3578.

 ### `game_management_units`
 Alaska Game Management Subunits from the Alaska Department of Fish and Game.